Improbability Driving the narrative

 for information, much of which was disclosed to me when they gave their opinion 9 months later.

-Without them, I would never have known what the Sheriff thought, or that some time before the trial, some of the charges had been
+Without them, I would never have known what the Sheriff thought, or that before the trial, some of the charges had been

 dropped and others amended.